n8ta/gnulightning-sys/README.md

 # license
 This crate is licensed under the same license as gnu lighting itself.
 GPL v3.
 See ./LICENSE and ./include/lightning-2.1.3/COPYING for a copy of the license.

+# modification
+The only modification made to gnulightning was to #include <math.h> in inclue/lightning-2.3.1/check/lightning.c.